 Let the Probabilities Take Care of the Rest

-When I say that bull flags are reliable, I don’t mean to imply that they’re foolproof.
+When I say that they’re reliable, I don’t mean to imply that they’re foolproof.
 No stock pattern is.
 However, once you’ve done your due diligence, identified the pattern, and paid attention to price action, you have to believe that the probabilities will protect you.

 Sometimes it backfires, but as long as you have a stop loss in place, you’ll be fine.